valancej/Anchore-Documentation/docs/install_compose.md

 The Anchore CLI provides a command line interface on top of the Anchore Engine REST API.

-Anchore CLI github repo: https://github.com/anchore/anchore-cli
+Anchore CLI github repo: https://github.com/anchore/anchore-cli Anchore CLI Dockerhub repo: https://hub.docker.com/r/anchore/engine-cli/

+### Running the Anchore CLI Container

+This image provides a simple way to interact with a Anchore Engine service installation.

+*To use the container run the following command:*

+`docker run -e ANCHORE_CLI_URL=http://localhost:8228/v1/ -it anchore/engine-cli`

+From this container's shell you can use 'anchore-cli' commands.
+Ex. `anchore-cli system status`

+**Note:** See below for commmand for analyzing your first image.

 ### Install Anchore CLI from source